Is Cannabis Legal in Alberta?

 - one-year participation in a provincial ignition interlock program, or one (1)-year license suspension.

-The legal limit for THC in the bloodstream is 2 nanograms per milliliter.
+According to Alberta marijuana laws, the legal limit for THC in the bloodstream is 2 nanograms per milliliter.
 A nanogram is one-billionth of a gram.
 Concentrations between two (2) and five (5) nonograms result in a fine up to $1,000.
 Concentrations of five (5) or more nanograms will result in a $1,000 minimum fine on the first offense, imprisonment of 30 days or more for a second offense, and 120 days or more on a third offense.
 Penalties for drug-impaired driving crashes can range from 18 months to as much as life in a fatal accident.

 In Alberta, possession of fewer than five (5) grams by anyone younger than 18 will not be criminal but will result in the marijuana being seized, parents being notified, and a ticket.
 Possession by a minor of more than five grams will result in criminal prosecution for minors.